 - We strongly advise you not to travel to Iraq (with the exception of Iraqi Kurdistan) because of the extremely dangerous security situation, very high threat of terrorist attack and very high threat of kidnapping.
 Australians who decide to travel to Iraq should ensure they have appropriate personal security protection measures in place.

 - We advise Australians to reconsider their need to travel to Iraqi Kurdistan – the provinces of Dahuk, Erbil and Sulaymaniyah – due to the high threat of terrorism and risk of kidnapping.

-- In 2012 and 2013 insurgent activity has increased considerably with a number of large-scale coordinated attacks against the Government of Iraq and civilians killing and injuring thousands of people in Baghdad and elsewhere in Iraq.
-These attacks have included the indiscriminate targeting of public areas.
+- Since early 2013, insurgent activity has increased considerably with a number of large-scale coordinated attacks against the Government of Iraq and civilians, killing and injuring thousands of people in Baghdad and elsewhere in Iraq.
+These attacks included the indiscriminate targeting of public areas.

-- Terrorists continue to target Iraqi political figures, government facilities security installations and civilian targets, including places frequented by foreigners.
-Attacks may target, or occur during, other political events, including international meetings and conferences or political rallies.
-Rocket and mortar attacks can occur without warning.
+- Extremists continue to target Iraqi political figures, government facilities security installations and civilian targets, including places frequented by foreigners.
+Critical infrastructure, including Baghdad International Airport, continues to be a target.
+Attacks may target, or occur during other political events, including international meetings and conferences or political rallies.
+Rocket and mortar attacks occur without warning.
 Australians could be caught up in such attacks.

 - You should avoid all demonstrations and large public gatherings due to the high risk of violence.

 - Both foreign and Iraqi nationals continue to be at risk of being kidnapped or murdered.

 - Australians may commit serious criminal offences by fighting in a foreign state, punishable by up to 25 years in prison.